KnownStormChaser/master-weather-model-list/models/ocean_models/regional/estonia/nemo-est.md

 ---

 ## Coupling
 - **Standalone ocean physics + sea ice:** NEMO-EST is not two-way coupled to an atmospheric model.
-It receives ECMWF atmospheric fields as one-way surface forcing and Copernicus Baltic fields as lateral open-boundary conditions.
+It receives ECMWF atmospheric fields as one-way surface forcing and [BAL MFC-NEMO](../sweden/bal-mfc-nemo.md) fields as lateral open-boundary conditions.
 Ocean and sea ice (OCE + SI3) are coupled internally within NEMO.

 ---